PlaceOS/docs/faq/location-services.md

 {
   "location": "desk",
-  // this is the desk they've reserved, but false means they are not there "at_location": false,
+  // the count of people at the location, desks will typically be 0 or 1
+  // however other location types could have more "at_location": 1,
   "map_id": "desk-4-1006",
-  "mac": "66e0fd1279ce",
   "level": "zone_1234",
-  "building": "zone_1234"
+  "building": "zone_1234",

+  // if provided can be used to look up user details "mac": "66e0fd1279ce",

+  // provided if known
+  "capacity": 1
 }

 ```